simpleParadox/RE_656/README.md

 ### Instructions to run the code.
 Before running the code, make sure you have the pretrained model checkpoint files (if using the pretrained model).
 Download [this](https://drive.google.com/drive/folders/1I_pwygMoS7xofFVMSXwRgsrAMiUUh8T9?usp=sharing) folder from Google Drive.
 It is a big folder (~few gigabytes).
-As the default behavior uses the pretrained model, you will need the checkpoints files.
+As the default behavior uses the pretrained model, you will need the checkpoint files.

 Run python main.py -h to see the list of arguments.
 ```